Forensic linguistics: Areas of study

 The range of topics within forensic linguistics is diverse, but research occurs in the following areas:

 The language of legal texts

 Communication problems may occur between the written law and lay persons due to the complex nature of the language and vocabulary used in these legal texts.
 Forensic linguists will study these texts to understand how these issues arise, and if necessary, provide explanations or translations of the contents.

-One part of the language of legal texts encompasses the Miranda warning in the United States.
+One area of the language of legal texts encompasses the Miranda warning in the United States.
 These warnings let the defendant know that they have the right to be silent, since whatever they say from the moment they are in police custody can and will be used against them in a court of law.
 The recipients who are advised of these rights must have a certain level of competency in the English language in order to completely understand the warning.